About this course

 - Environmental GIS and Remote Sensing

 - Programming for Environmental Scientists

 - Research Thesis

 Drone Technology and Operations

-A comprehensive overview of drone technology, practical operation, mission planning, regulations and data processing
+This module provides a comprehensive overview of drone technology, practical operations, mission planning, regulations and data processing.

 Overseas Field Experience